 We understand the frustration of being restricted to access the administration panel of WordPress.
 This happens due to some buggy plugin, and some security plugins cause the same.
 These plugins stop you from entering WordPress.
-So, if you face an error of the wrong password, and even resetting is not a solution, it means that the issue is due to some over-efficient security plugin.
+So, if you face an error of the wrong password, and even resetting is not solving it, it means that the issue is due to some over-efficient security plugin.

 Sometimes when we try to access a file, we receive 404 errors.
-You may also face the mistake if you decide to obtain an already existing data on your site.
-This happens due the URL rewrite bug of the .htaccess file.
+You may also face this issue if you decide to obtain an already existing data on your site.
+This happens due to the URL rewrite bug of the .htaccess file.

 However, you can quickly fix this by accessing Permalinks in Settings, choose a different structure of permalink, save it and then switch back to the original permalink.
 This way, you fix the 404 error by resetting the .htaccess file.

 If you face this error, you will not be able to see any images on the WordPress site.
 The models will fail to upload, and you will not be able to upload them by the use of media uploader.
 That happens due to an incorrect directory and file permissions.

 Hence, to resolve the error, check the file permission by logging into your site through FTP and steer to the directory of wp-content.
 While these instructions are specific to Filezilla FTP client, they may also work with a range of FTP clients.

 Now right click on the folder ‘ uploads’ in the same directory and choose ‘file permission.’
 The files within the folder and permissions regarding this folder should be 755.
 Moreover, do choose the option related to ‘recurse into subdirectories’ together with ‘apply to directories only’ as this will also give correct permission to all the folders of the upload folder.